-Sales and marketing expense decreased 13% 19%, or \$3.1 million \$6.7 million, during the six nine months ended June 30, 2023 September 30, 2023 as compared to the six nine months ended June 30, 2022 September 30, 2022.
-Notable changes within the sales and marketing caption include a \$1.2 million \$1.7 million decrease in expenses related to demand-generating advertising due to a strategic shift by our marketing team to other advertising avenues, such as marketing development funds.
-External contractor costs decreased by \$0.8 million, stock-based compensation expense decreased by \$0.6 million, and headcount Headcount related costs decreased by \$0.3 million \$1.7 million, stock-based compensation decreased by \$1.1 million, and external contractor expenses decreased by \$1.0 million due to the reorganization of our go-to-market team in the fourth quarter of 2022.
+Sales and marketing expense decreased 19%, or \$6.7 million, during the nine months ended September 30, 2023 as compared to the nine months ended September 30, 2022.
+Notable changes within the sales and marketing caption include a \$1.7 million decrease in expenses related to demand-generating advertising due to a strategic shift by our marketing team to other advertising avenues, such as marketing development funds.
+Headcount related costs decreased by \$1.7 million, stock-based compensation decreased by \$1.1 million, and external contractor expenses decreased by \$1.0 million due to the reorganization of our go-to-market team in the fourth quarter of 2022.
 Sales commissions decreased by \$0.5 million as fewer sales targets were met during the nine months ended September 30, 2023 compared to the nine months ended September 30, 2022.

-Research and development expenses remained relatively stable decreased from \$31.4 million during the six nine months ended June 30, 2023, as compared September 30, 2022 to \$30.4 million during the six nine months ended June 30,

-2022 September 30, 2023.
-Notable changes include a decrease in research and development stock-based compensation expense of \$0.8 million due to a decrease in prototype research and development related expense decreased by \$0.6 million primarily due to headcount costs being capitalized for development of R&D projects.
-Stock-based compensation decreased by \$0.7 million.
-These decreases were partially offset by an increase in rent expense of \$0.5 million due to the commencement of our new Waltham headquarters lease in April 2022, and an increase in headcount related costs of \$0.3 million.
-2022.
+Research and development expenses decreased from \$31.4 million during the nine months ended September 30, 2022 to \$30.4 million during the nine months ended September 30, 2023.
+The change in research and development is primarily due to a decrease in stock-based compensation expense of \$0.8 million due to graded vesting.
+Headcount related expense decreased by \$0.6 million primarily due to headcount costs being capitalized for development of products.
+These decreases were partially offset by an increase in rent expense of \$0.6 million due to the commencement of our new Waltham headquarters lease in April 2022.

-General and administrative expenses decreased 4% for the six nine months ended June 30, 2023 September 30, 2023, as compared to the six nine months ended June 30, 2022 September 30, 2022, primarily due to a decrease in stock-based compensation expense of \$2.9 million \$3.4 million driven by the reversal of the graded vesting impact of forfeitures for the departure of key employees.
-Bad debt expense decreased by \$1.5 million due to strategic collection efforts, and transaction expenses decreased by \$1.0 million \$1.7 million due to all acquisition activity taking place in the prior year.
+General and administrative expenses decreased 4% for the nine months ended September 30, 2023, as compared to the nine months ended September 30, 2022, primarily due to a decrease in stock-based compensation expense of \$3.4 million driven by the reversal of the graded vesting impact of forfeitures for the departure of key employees.
+Transaction expenses decreased by \$1.7 million due to all acquisition activity taking place in the prior year.
 Bad debt expense decreased by \$1.4 million due to strategic collection efforts.
 External contractor expenses decreased by \$0.5 million as we shifted more roles in-house.
-These decreases were largely partially offset by the \$4.0 million of impairment of long-lived assets of \$4.0 million related to the change in the fair value of the lease asset of our former headquarters, 480 Pleasant Street.
-In addition, Street, recorded in the second quarter of 2023, and an increase in rent expense increased \$1.1 million of \$1.2 million due to the commencement of our new Waltham headquarters lease in April 2022.
-Headcount related costs increased \$1.0 million due to a shift of roles from contractors to employees, which is further evidenced by the decrease in contractor costs of \$0.7 million.
+These decreases were partially offset by \$4.0 million of impairment of long-lived assets related to the change in the fair value of the lease asset of our former headquarters, 480 Pleasant Street, recorded in the second quarter of 2023, and an increase in rent expense of \$1.2 million due to the commencement of our new Waltham headquarters lease in April 2022.